lohitdeva/100-Days-of-Python/README.md

 This project deals with the concept of Python dictionaries and nesting.

 In this project we will build a silent auction program where multiple users can bid silently, i.e, without revealing their bid amount and the highest bidder is picked as the winner.

+## Day Ten

+### Calculator

+This project deals with the concept of creating functions that return outputs.

+This project is a text-based calculator app where the users are first asked to enter a number, pick an operation, and enter the other number.
+It then shows the user the computation and asks if the user wants to continue calculating using the same number, or move on to a different calculation.